 Tim is the former director of community at the Huffington Post and also ran the No Kid Hungry campaign with amazing results and transformation.
 Ayelet is the former chief strategy and innovation officer for Cisco Canada and helped take Canada from the 6th revenue generating country to #2 in two years.
 She was also a global executive at Cisco for over 13 years and worked around the globe.
-They have a new book coming out for 21st century leaders and much more.
+Ayelet and Tim have a new book coming out for 21st century leaders.

 Ayelet, tell us about the concept behind Our Journey To Business Common Sense and what led you to write this book?

-Our Journey to Business Common Sense is a journey of possibilities for the 21st century leader who wants to create a new path for business as a force of good in the world.
-The book shares real life stories of 21st century leaders who are living and working in new ways and invites you to fire up your imagination and discover your own pathways and tap into your own journey.
+AB: Our Journey to Business Common Sense is a journey of possibilities for the 21st century leader who wants to create a new path for business as a force of good in the world.
+The book shares real life stories of 21st century leaders who are living and working in new ways.
+It invites you to fire up your imagination, discover your own pathways, and tap into your own journey.
 It's written for all 21st leaders who want to understand how to thrive in this ever changing world and create healthy, people-centric organizations.

 If you’re someone who doesn’t fit in a box — whether you’re an entrepreneur or employee — you will benefit from looking at the world through a new prism.
 One where human values triumph.
 This book is a journey for those who love to travel.
 You will receive an itinerary, a travelogue that asks you to leave your limiting beliefs behind.
 There are three legs to the journey and twelve expeditions to explore.
 There is no need to fasten your seat belt or know where the oxygen mask is.
 It’s for people who want to join us in this journey of co-creating a new path for business and people in this century.